Symbol of Access

 The International Symbol of Access (ISA) was designed by Susanne Koefed in 1968 at the request of Rehabilitation International’s International Commission on Technology and Accessibility (ICTA).
-Copyrighted by the Committee, it was decided to make the use of this symbol open to all.
+Copyrighted by the Committee, it was decided to make the use of the symbol open to all.

 Development of the Symbol of Access

 An important byproduct of the accessibility movement and growing attention to barrier-free design was the International Symbol of Access.

 By the late 1960s, the need for a symbol to designate accessible facilities was being discussed in a number of countries.
 In fact, different access symbols were already in use in France, Australia, Canada, the United Kingdom and the United States.
 As Norman Acton recalled some years later, “a number of different symbols were beginning to appear and several of us could see a messy situation developing with multiple symbols – so there was some urgency.”

 Acton asked Karl Montan, first Director of the Swedish Handicap Institute and Chair of the RI International Commission for Technical Aids (ICTA), if the commission could come up with a viable design in time to present to the Eleventh World Congress in Dublin in 1969.
 The stipulations were that the symbol must be readily identifiable from a reasonable distance, must be self-descriptive, must be simple yet esthetically designed with no secondary meaning, and must be practical.